United States Armed Forces: Women in the armed forces

 In 1991, women were permitted to fly military aircraft.
-Since 1994, women can serve on U.S. combat ships.
+Since 1994, women have been permitted to serve on U.S. combat ships.
 In 2010, the ban on women serving on submarines was lifted.

 On 3 December 2015, U.S. defense secretary Ashton Carter announced that all military combat positions would become available to women.
-This gave women access to the roughly 10% of military jobs which were previously closed off due to their combat nature.
-These restrictions were due in part to studies which stated that mixed gender units are less capable in combat.
-The decision gave military services time until January 2016 to provide plans on how they will enforce the policy change.
-Many women believe this will allow for them to improve their positions in the military, since most high-ranking officers start in combat positions.
-Since women are now available to work in any position in the military, female entry into the draft has been proposed.
+This gave women access to the roughly 10% of military jobs which were previously closed to them.
+The various military services were given until January 2016 to provide plans on how they would enforce the policy change.
+Many women believed this would allow them to improve their positions in the military, since most high-ranking officers start in combat positions.

+Draft registration for females was recommended by the National Commission on Military, National, and Public Service and has been proposed, but never implemented.

 No woman has ever become a Navy SEAL.
-However, in July 2021, the first woman graduated from the Naval Special Warfare (NSW) training program to become a Special Warfare Combatant craft Crewman (SWCC).
-The SWCC directly supports the SEALs and other commando units, and are experts in covert insertion and extraction special operation tactics.
+In July 2021, the first woman graduated from the Naval Special Warfare (NSW) training program to become a Special Warfare Combatant craft Crewman (SWCC).
+The SWCC directly supports the SEALs and other special forces units, and are experts in covert insertion and extraction special operation tactics.

-Despite concerns of a gender gap, all personnel, both men and women, at the same rank and time of service are compensated the same rate across all branches.
-On 1 June 2022, ADM Linda L. Fagan assumed command of the U.S. Coast Guard thus becoming the not only the first woman to serve as Commandant of the Coast Guard but also the first woman in American history to serve as a service chief in the U.S. Military.
+Despite concerns of a gender gap, all personnel both men and women, at the same rank and time of service, are compensated the same across all branches.
+On 1 June 2022, ADM Linda L. Fagan assumed command of the U.S. Coast Guard, becoming not only the first woman to serve as Commandant of the Coast Guard, but also the first woman in American history to serve as a service chief in the U.S. Military.

-A study conducted by the RAND Corporation also suggests that women who make the military their career see an improved rate of promotion, as they climb through the military ranks at a faster rate.
+A study conducted by the RAND Corporation suggests that women who make the military their careers experience improved rates of promotion.

-As per the DoD's report on sexual assault within the U.S. Army for the fiscal year of 2019, 7,825 cases of sexual assault had been reported with the service members either victims or subjects of the assault.
-There has been a 3% increase in the number of cases as compared to the 2018 report.
+As per the DoD's report on sexual assault within the U.S. Army for fiscal year 2019, 7,825 cases had been reported.
+This represented a 3% increase relative to the 2018 report.

-As of 2021, there are 231,741 women in the military, representing 17.3% of the total active duty force.
-Since 2017, the percentage of women in active duty service has increased by 1.1%.
+As of 2022, there are 228,966 women in the military, representing 17.5% of the total active duty force.
+Since 2021, the percentage of women on active duty service has increased slightly, by 0.3%.
+Since 2005, the population of active duty women has increased by 2.9%.

+Restrictions on political activity

+It has been a long-standing policy in the armed forces to limit the political activity by active duty members to voting and making personal campaign donations.
+However, all other political activities, such as campaigning for a candidate (even outside military facilities), endorsing candidates, soliciting contributions, marching in a partisan parade or wearing the uniform to a partisan event, are prohibited.

 Order of precedence

-Under Department of Defense regulation, the various components of the U.S. Armed Forces have a set order of seniority.
-Examples of the use of this system include the display of service flags, and placement of soldiers, marines, sailors, airmen, guardians, and coast guardsmen in formation.
+Under Department of Defense regulation, the various components of the U.S. Armed Forces have a set order of precedence that is based on founding dates.This order is used for the display of service flags as well as the placement of soldiers, marines, sailors, airmen, guardians, and coast guardsmen in formations and parades.